-Thousands of Duval County public school students who have the desire but lack the resources to continue their educations beyond high school may qualify for scholarships at one of Jacksonville’s private or public colleges and universities.
-The presidents of Edward Waters College, Florida State College at Jacksonville, Jacksonville University and the University of North Florida have agreed to offer scholarships to program eligible students who meet the academic standards to attend their institutions.
+Thousands of Duval County public school students who have the desire to further their educational goals may fear that they lack the resources to continue their academic careers beyond high school.
+However, many students may qualify for scholarships.
+The University of North Florida offers Jacksonville Commitment scholarships to eligible students who meet the academic standards required for admission to the University.

 Copyright © 2016 University of North Florida1 UNF Drive | Jacksonville, FL 32224 | Phone: (904) 620-1000